April 2027 WCAG 2.1 Deadline: Is Your University Ready? (Extended via the April 2026 IFR)

-Universities face an April 26, 2026 deadline for WCAG 2.1 compliance.
+Universities face an April 26, 2027 deadline for WCAG 2.1 compliance — extended from April 2026 by the DOJ's Interim Final Rule.
 With 98% of course materials non-compliant, here's what you need to know.

-The clock is ticking.
-On April 26, 2026, all US universities must meet WCAG 2.1 Level AA compliance under ADA Title II.
+The clock is still ticking.
+On April 26, 2027, US universities serving 50,000+ population must meet WCAG 2.1 Level AA compliance under ADA Title II.
 Australian institutions face similar requirements under the Disability Standards for Education (DSE) 2005.

 If you think your university is ready, think again.